Tango Dancing Polyrhythm/Rubato Style

 Most difficult aspect of masculine role, for both sex and dancing, is "projecting" into woman, so that she feels her body being controlled by man as opposed to controlling her body herself.
 If done right, external control normally generates pleasure in woman.
 (Many women object to external control, which raises question of why they bother with men.
 Why not dance alone?
 Why not masturbate instead of sex with men?)
 Much easier to teach technical aspects of masculine role, whether for sex or dancing, than "projecting" control into woman.

-In the past, when sex outside of marriage was tightly regulated in western society, especially for young women, social dancing had four functions: (1) test sexual compatibility prior to marriage; (2) teach young people HOW to test sexual compatibility and also train young people for marriage, by having inexperienced young people dance with older partners; (3) opportunity for older people to socialize (jostle for position in social pecking order); (4) advertise sexual attractiveness of prostitute to prospective clients.
+In the past, when sexual intercourse outside marriage was tightly regulated in western society, especially for young women, social dancing had four functions: (1) test sexual compatibility prior to marriage; (2) teach young people HOW to test sexual compatibility and also train young people for marriage, by having inexperienced young people dance with older partners; (3) opportunity for older people to socialize; (4) advertise sexual attractiveness of prostitute to prospective clients.
 First three functions applied to "respectable" dance venues, last applied to brothels.
 Choosing sexually compatible marriage partner was especially important for women, because prohibition on divorce meant no way to leave unhappy marriage, right of husband to demand sexual access meant unhappy marriage could be exceedingly unhappy for wife, severe punishment of extra-marital sex by women meant no way to gain even sliver of sexual happiness to offset unhappiness.
 (Extra-marital sex was also usually restricted for men, though not punished so severely as for women.
 Plus men are simpler in their sexual tastes than women, so less difficult for man to determine if woman sexually compatible than vice-versa, and less unhappiness if man made incorrect determination.)

 Function of advertising sexual attractiveness of prostitutes to clients has been replaced in modern social dancing by inner-oriented motives discussed previously in this document: mate-seeking (for temporary relationship between equals versus permanent relationship between unequal marriage partners), experience-seeking, pleasure-seeking.
-These inner motives do not require learning difficult dances like tango, nor for woman to obediently follow man's lead, but merely require close bodily connection between partners, as in primitive grinding-type dances that occur in popular music nightclubs.
+These inner motives do not require learning difficult dances like tango, nor for woman to obediently follow man's lead, but merely require close bodily connection between partners, as in primitive pelvis to pelvis and pelvis to buttocks grinding dances that occur in popular music nightclubs.
 (Few women at milongas are literal prostitutes, however prostitution and promiscuity both involve frequent change of sex partners and flaunting of sexuality by young women, which has far more significant effects on individuals and society than transfers of money from man to woman, which occur even in traditional marriage.
 Hardly surprising that immigrants from traditional societies regard most young women in modern western societies as being effectively prostitutes.)

 Finally, there is socializing function, but this doesn't require lead-follow social dancing.